This article contains the most commonly asked top 40 oracle dba interview questions and answers

 Oracle uses SCNs in control files datafile headers and redo records.
 Every redo log file has both a log sequence number and low and high SCN.
 The low SCN records the lowest SCN recorded in the log file while the high SCN records the highest SCN in the log file

-Hope you like this compilation of oracle dba interview questions.
+Hope you like this compilation of oracle dba interview questions and answers.This will be helpful to senior DBA also.
 Please do provide the feedback